 - Film rules.

 - Assigning prompts.
 Noon on Thursday, June 7th will be the official start of the Five Day Filmmaking Challenge.
 At this time, three "prompts" will be randomly drawn and assigned to your film.
 A prompt is defined as a word, phrase, or object that must be included in your film.
 Prompts will be written on folded pieces of paper and drawn from a jar at random.
-Drawing of prompts will happen in downtown Charleston at the kickoff of the challenge.
-You have the option to send your team captain to draw the prompts for your team, otherwise prompts will be drawn for you.
-All team prompts will be announced on our Facebook Page by 2:00pm on June 7th.
+Drawing of prompts will happen on a Facebook livestream at noon on Thursday.
+A Facebook post and email will also go out announcing all of the prompts shorty after the drawing.

 - Prompt usage.
 Each prompt must be used in your film.
 This is how we keep the challenge fair and make sure that you aren't submitting a film that was previously made!
 You may, however, be creative with your use of the prompts.
 As a general rule, you'll be assigned one prompt from each prompt type: line of dialogue, prop, and wildcard.
 The line of dialogue prompt must be spoken by one of your characters.
 For the prop prompt, you'll be assigned a random object that must be included in your film.
 How you use it (or how much) is entirely up to you.
 But if we watch your film and can't find it, then be prepared to justify/explain your interpretation!
 Lastly, the wildcard prompt will be harder to define.
 It may be thematic, conceptual, or abstract in nature.
 How you interpret it will be up to you, but be prepared to explain your usage if it's not obvious!